Dr Panagiotis Bouzianis

 Please contact me for availability details.

 For an initial session (an assessment) you can call me on the phone listed or send me an email.
-During this session we can talk about what you want to get out of your counselling or therapy and which issues you wish to tackle.
-From then on we can set up the frequency and date of your sessions.
+During the first session we can talk about what you want to get out of your counselling or therapy and which issues you wish to address.